18F/analytics.usa.gov/README.md

 **Use the full command above.** The full command ensures that the build completes successfully, with production settings, _before_ triggering an upload to the production bucket.

-### Fixing links in the Top 20

-Links pulled directly from Google Analytics are occasionally broken (this is most common in the Top 20 section).
-For now, we're hard coding the fix in the `index.js` file [here](https://github.com/GSA/analytics.usa.gov/blob/master/js/index.js#L6) in the format: `"broken link" : "working link",`.

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):